kolkhis/tech-notes/linux/bandit-labs/notes.md

   ```bash
   openssl s_client -connect localhost:31518
   ```
   Then pasting in the password.

-Problem: Pasting the password interactively was seen as a KEYUPDATE command (see `man openssl-s_client`).
+    - The main problem with this approach is that pasting the password interactively was seen as a KEYUPDATE command (see the `CONNECTED COMMANDS` section in `man openssl-s_client`).

 Solution: Perform the input non-interactively with the `-quiet` flag and echo in the password to the command instead.
 ```bash
 echo "kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx" | openssl s_client -quiet -tls1_3 localhost:31790
 ```